Dyeing Yarn with Weld Extract

 "It is produced using processes that respect the environment and comply with organic textile certifications.
 Our Weld dye extract is an approved dyestuff for the Global Organic Textile Standard (GOTS 4.0)" (2017, online)

-I used the extract as I have not had the time to grow and harvest my own weld (it's also winter so foraging is difficult!), but going forwards I plan to grow some in my garden. along with other native dye plants such as woad and madder.
+I used the extract powder as I have not had the time to grow and harvest my own weld (it's also winter so foraging is difficult!), but going forwards I plan to grow some in my garden, along with other dye plants such as woad and madder.
 Cardon's Natural Dyes has thorough notes on cultivation.
 The potential to produce such a vivid yellow with a common native plant is very exciting!

 Burns, R. (2017) Weld 4.
 (Own Collection)